doguilmak/PT08.S2-titania-Prediction-with-Linear-Regression-Polynomial-Regression/README.md

 ## Methodology

-In this project, as stated in the title, results were obtained through three different methods.
+In this project, as stated in the title, results were obtained through two different methods.
 These methods are as respectively listed below:

- ***1. Linear Regression
+ 1. Linear Regression
- 2. Polynomial Regression***
+ 2. Polynomial Regression

 ## Analysis